 *If you get a call at 6 AM that the provider has to close for that day.., will you be OK with this?
-Rarely.. it may happen.
-I try to give as much notice as possible but as much as I try I cannot control when my children get sick.
-The sick policy with them is the same as my clients to avoid the spread of anything.
+Rarely.. but it may happen.
+I try to give as much notice as possible but as much as I try I cannot control some circumstances.

 *Do you dislike packing lunches / snacks every day for your child?
 All food and drinks I serve are provided as needed, free of charge.

 *Do you prefer your child to be in a small group of children?
 There will never be more than 6 daycare children in my home at one time.

 *Are you OK with the fact that your child may be with older or younger children?
 Home daycares are generally run by one provider, this means infants and toddlers are not seperated.

 *Can your child entertain him/herself for a small period of time, occasionally through the day?
 I do not have an assistant, therefore during potty time, making meals etc. I may be out of sight for a few moments through out the day.
 The children are never out of hearing range.

 If you answered YES to all or most of the above then a Home Daycare may be perfect for you.

 If you answered NO to most or all of the above, then you may want to consider a center based program for your child.